 The project results in a method for adapting electrical installations to DC installations for homes including new components / products.
 Special attention is paid to the final cost of this adjustment to stimulate homeowner purchases.
 There is support for DC from consumers as well as current and future professionals.
 In addition, such DC installations widely used in homes have a positive effect on:

 - integration and use of renewable energy sources

 - energy efficiency in homes and offices

-- the controllability of energy flows in homes; such a smart network brings self-sufficiency within reach
+- the controllability of energy flows in homes; this smart network brings self-sufficiency within reach

 - the business case of owners of renewable energy generation installations in the event of the loss or modification of the existing netting scheme; and the congestion management on the existing electricity grid, which means that planned grid reinforcement can be greatly reduced.